microsoft/fluentui/packages/react-image/MIGRATION.md

 ### className

-_This property suffered no changes and can be left as is._
+_This property has not changed and can be left as is._

 ### coverStyle

-The bahviour of this prop can be achived using the `fit` prop with the value of `cover`.
+The behaviour of this prop can be achieved using the `fit` prop with the value of `cover`.

 ```jsx
 <Image src="example.jpg" fit="cover" />